chandlerzuo/chandlerzuo.github.io/about/index.md

 title:  Chandler Zuo
 ---

-Chandler Zuo is currently a senior data scientist at Audible Inc.
+Chandler Zuo is currently a Quantitative Analyst at A.R.T.
+Advisors.

 ## Education

- -  2010 - 2015        PhD in Statistics, University of Wisconsin Madison;
+ -  PhD in Statistics, University of Wisconsin Madison;

- -  2012 - 2014       MS in Computer Sciences, University of Wisconsin Madison;
+ -  MS in Computer Sciences, University of Wisconsin Madison;

- -  2006 - 2010       Bachelor in Actuarial Sciences, Renmin Unviersity of China.
+ -  Bachelor in Actuarial Sciences, Renmin Unviersity of China.

 ## Research Interests